Equipment and Tools

 Note the more advanced full-face protection provided by the mask shown at right.
 Photo by Stephen M. Vantassel.

-The occupation of NWCO is somewhat unique to the working world.
-In most occupations when a potentially dangerous material becomes airborne the primary means of preventing injury is through the use of engineering and work practice control measures.
+The occupation of the NWCO is somewhat unique to the working world.
+In most occupations when a potentially dangerous material becomes airborne, the primary means of preventing injury is through the use of engineering and work practice control measures.
 This usually involves the use of exhaust ventilation and /or worker isolation to prevent exposure.
 These measures are not normally available or feasible in the case of the NWCO.
 In fact, as NWCOs we actually seek out tight places that are inherently contaminated with potentially dangerous microorganisms/particulate.
-Potentially hazardous microorganisms include but are not limited to various viruses, parasites, bacteria, rickettsia, fungi, and allergens of biological origin and by-products of microbial growth.
-Routine hand washing practices and the use of gloves and other protective equipment can significantly reduce the risk of exposure by ingestion and dermal routes the respiratory system is by far the most vulnerable.
+Potentially hazardous microorganisms include, but are not limited to, various viruses, parasites, bacteria, rickettsia, fungi, and allergens of biological origin and by-products of microbial growth.
+Routine hand-washing practices and the use of gloves and other protective equipment can significantly reduce the risk of exposure by ingestion and dermal routes.
+The respiratory system is by far the most vulnerable.
 This is due to its direct association with the circulatory system.
 Because microorganisms are invisible to the naked eye and frequently otherwise undetectable, they are considered silent killers.